skuligowski/image-gallery/README.md

 - dashboard tiles with entry image
 - custom permalinks for photos
 - date grouping
+- allowing to download image

 Image Gallery do not require any database or native graphic modules (eg. ImageMagick).
 It simply works after the installation.

 ## Installation

-1. Download the latest version of the gallery: [v0.3.0](https://github.com/skuligowski/image-gallery/releases/download/v0.3.0/v0.3.0.zip)
+1. Download the latest version of the gallery: [v0.4.0](https://github.com/skuligowski/image-gallery/releases/download/v0.4.0/v0.4.0.zip)

 2. Unzip it somewhere and type: